letsrockit/public/vmvsbzne-qa-engineer-manager-3d-ui-work-space.md

 +	Project management including Scrum, Kanban, XP or other Agile methodologies

 ### Company Info
-You are currently viewing the public repo, which is limited in that company details have been ommitted in this job description.
+You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

-We understand that this is less than ideal.
+We understand that this is a suboptimal user experience.
 We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

-Please [authorize our Github OAuth2 application ](http://localhost:3000/users/auth/github?job_id=vmvsbzne-qa-engineer-manager-3d-ui-work-space) to be redirected to the private repo.
+Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=vmvsbzne-qa-engineer-manager-3d-ui-work-space) to be redirected to the private repo.